jiangsy/worklist_intersection_union/README.md

   * bidirectional properties: subtyping transitivity (Theorem 3.2, System I, II & III), checking subsumption (Theorem 2.2, System I, II & III), and type safety (Theorem 5.4, System I);
   * bidirectional worklist properties: soundness and completeness (Theorem 5.5, System I, II & III);
-  * algorithmic properties: soundness (Theorem 5.6, System I, II & III), completeness (Theorem 5.7, System I, II), and decidability of the algorithm (Theorem 4.2, System I).
+  * algorithmic properties: soundness (Theorem 5.6, System I, II & III), completeness (Theorem 5.7, System I, II), and decidability (Theorem 4.2, System I).

 The following table (also included in the `appendix.pdf`) illustrates the mapping from all the theorems in the paper to their corresponding theorem names in the Coq proof.